vinh123456789/EzHomeLab/docs/install-os.md

 Why do I need a secondary OS, you asked?
 There are 2 reasons why I need it:
 - To flash the primary OS into my SSD.
-- Edit the configs in my primary OS.
+- To edit the configs in my primary OS.

 There are many tool to flash an OS into your devices, but in my case, I will use Raspberry Pi Imager which can be download via the following [link](https://www.raspberrypi.com/software/).